Combinatorics of quasi-hereditary structures: Path algebras of type TEXT

 \begin{pro} Let $n\in \mathbb{N}$.
 The map sending a binary tree $T$ to the equivalence class of the adapted poset $\lhd_T$ is a bijection between the set of binary trees of size $n$ and the set of equivalence classes of adapted posets for $\Lambda_n$. \end{pro} \begin{proof} We already know that this map is surjective, we need to see that it is injective.
 For that we explain how we can recover the tree for the set of standard and costandard modules.

 Let $T$ be a binary tree.
-Then $\lhd_T$ is an adapted poset to $\Lambda_n$ and $(\Lambda_n,\lhd_T)$ is a quasi-hereditary algebra.
-It is easy to see that the composition factors of the $\Delta(i)$ are indexed by the elements in the right subtree of $i$ and the composition factors of $\nabla(i)$ are indexed the elements of the left subtree.
-It follows that two different trees induce two non-equivalent posets. \end{proof}
+Then $\lhd_T$ is an adapted poset to $\Lambda_n$ by Lemma \ref{lem:binary-trees-adapted} and $(\Lambda_n,\lhd_T)$ is a quasi-hereditary algebra.
+It is easy to see that the composition factors of the $\Delta(i)$ are indexed by the elements in the left subtree of $i$ and the composition factors of $\nabla(i)$ are indexed the elements of the right subtree.
+It follows that two different trees induce two non-equivalent posets. \end{proof} \begin{rem} The surjectivity of the map in Proposition \ref{prop:equiv-adapted-posets-binary-trees} can be found in the proof of \cite[Proposition 2.44]{CPP19}.
+For the convenience of the reader we sketch two constructions of the binary tree associated to a \emph{minimal} adapted poset.
+It has a greatest element $m$ and each element covers at most two elements.
+If $x$ is covered by $y$, and $x<y$ for the usual ordering of the integers, then $x$ is a left child of $y$ and it is a right child otherwise.
+Hence starting with the maximal element and going down in the Hasse diagram of the poset we construct the desired binary seach tree.